We design with ideal conditions in mind, but the world is far from ideal.

 Thanks to Eriol Fox, Jan Borchardt, Casey Callendrello, Georgia Bullen, and many more for their input.
 Thanks to Cennydd Bowles for the term.

-Here are some slides from a recent talk on design under pressure, as well as links to some other resources we think you might like.
+Here are some slides from recent talks on design under pressure, as well as links to some other resources we think you might like.
 We'll be updating and further curating this page soon.